Wayne-Ca/unpack/README.md

 November 7, 2023

 I have buildSrc working  with getHeader1-4, with the caveat that getHeader3 still assigns a field record to the wrong type.
 The source here has been updated, but the disk image files have not.
 I will be updating them shortly.

+Novembner 9, 2023

+I had forgotten to include RUN as an external command related to variables in the readVars.B09 procedure.
+I include it because a RUN statement can use a named variable instead of a named procedure for the procedure to be called.